Blood pressure program helps area residents improve cardiovascular health

 Hahne said there are minimum requirements for participants on how often they should check their BP throughout the program.

-For the program, participants are checking their BP levels four times a month; however, Hahne said some participants like to check it every day or a couple times each week.
+Hahne said some participants like to check their blood pressure every day or a couple times each week.

 “Everybody’s a little bit different.
 I just tell them to get on a schedule — however you want to do it, however many times you want to do it, just keep on doing that to be consistent.”